How to Prepare for a Tooth Extraction

 Complete Medical History

-Before an extraction procedure, you will have to visit Fox Creek Family Dental, Broomfield and share your medical history with your dentist.
+Before an extraction procedure, you will have to visit Fox Creek Dental by Espire, Broomfield and share your medical history with your dentist.
 Ensure you answer all questions comprehensively without leaving any details out.
 You may have to share specific information, including the history of bacterial endocarditis, congenital heart defects, and liver disease.
 Impaired immune system, bio heart valves, and artificial joint replacements are other specifics you have to share.

 The reason why you are sharing these specifics is that they increase a patient’s susceptibility to infections.
 Furthermore, you have to share a complete list of your current medications; this helps the dentist in Broomfield avoid possible drug interactions.
 Also, if you are using blood thinners, your dentist may recommend stopping them before the procedure to reduce the risk of bleeding.